Kim Kardashian & Kanye West Dodge Rumors That They’ve Welcomed Baby No. 4

 “The couple has always wanted a big family and their first time with surrogacy went so well, they decided to do it again.
 The couple is excited to welcome such an incredible gift in 2019.
 They’ve also talked that after this child, they are most likely done having kids,” the source added of Kardashian and West’s expanding family.

-Fans can see more of Kim Kardashian and Kanye West by following the pair on social media, or watching Season 16 of Keeping Up With the Kardashians Sunday nights on the E! network.
+Fans can see more of Kim Kardashian and Kanye West by following the pair on social media or watching Season 16 of Keeping Up With the Kardashians Sunday nights on the E! network.